getampt/docs/frameworks/svelte.md

 Modify your `svelte.config.js` to use the Ampt adapter:

+!!! note
+For any static assets (such as images) you will need to add a folder to your project that is _not_ the `static` folder, as it gets overwritten with your app content on build.
+You can specify this folder in your Svelte config, as shown below.
+The default folder is `assets`.
+The contents of this folder will get copied to `static/` on build.
+!!!

 ```javascript header=false
 import { vitePreprocess } from "@sveltejs/kit/vite";
 import adapter from "@ampt/sveltekit";